Skip to content

 Hardware Lifecycle and Circularity

-Sustainable computing is not just about software.
-It is also about how long you keep your hardware.
-By using Energy Star certified devices and keeping them updated, you reduce the need for new manufacturing.
-Proper recycling of old components also helps maintain a circular economy.
+Sustainable computing isn’t just about software; it’s also about how long you keep your hardware.
+Choosing Energy Star certified devices and keeping them updated cuts down on the need for new manufacturing.
+Recycling old components properly also supports a circular economy.

 Summary